Queen's College, Hong Kong: Brief history

 Until 1951, pupils typically entered Queen's College at Class 4 (equivalent to today's Form 3).
 In September 1951, two additional grades were created at the bottom end of the school, the lowest grade thus becoming Class 6 (Form 1 today).
 For a time, these changes in organization and other factors, resulting from the rapid growth of education, led to an uneven distribution of divisions.
 In 1950 for instance, there were ten divisions of Class 4.
-In 1951, four of these divisions were transferred to King's College (英皇書院).
+In 1951, four of these divisions were transferred to King's College.
 From 1955, undergraduates intending to focus on the Arts were transferred to King's College and later to Belilios Public School for their Advanced Level year.
 From 1962, an extra Upper Sixth Form was provided to arts students so that QC boys would no longer have to study at Belilios.
 Meanwhile, for a brief period, Belilios Girls were sent over to Queen's to study Science.
 Since then, Queen's College has remained a full-time Anglo-Chinese secondary school for boys.

-School song

-The melody of the school song of Queen's College was adapted from the school anthem of England's Harrow School, with lyrics provided by Mr. William Kay, formerly a long-serving vice principal at the school.
-Heep Yunn School, an all-girls school in Kowloon, also shares the same melody for their school song.
-This rendition of the Queen's College school song is arranged by Dr. Lau Kai-chi, Anthony (Music Panel Head at Queen's College 1994 - 2009).